tonishka/tp/docs/UserGuide.md

 Format: `add <NAME>`

 After adding a person to the contact list, you will be navigated to their contact details page.
-From this page, you can edit their contact details using the commands found under the [Editing Information](#23-editing-information) section.
+From this page, you can edit their contact details using the commands found under the [Editing Information](2.3-editing-information) section.

 Example: `add Alex Dunphy`

-#### 2.1.2 Editing a contact: `edit`
+#### 2.1.2 Clearing all contacts: `clear`
-Navigates you to the specified person's contact details page, where you can edit their contact information.
+Clears all contacts from the address book.

-Format: `edit <INDEX NO>`
+Format: `clear`

-All commands that can be used to edit contact details can be found under the [Editing Information](#23-editing-information) section.

 #### 2.1.3 Deleting a contact: `del`
 Deletes the specified person from the address book.